christieewen/nyc-school-choices/README.md

 nyc-school-choices
 ==================

-Assist people in finding a good school by the schools' offerings such as curriculum, AP classes, graduation rates, college rates, location, and other information.
+Assist people in finding a good school by the schools' offerings such as curriculum, AP classes, graduation rates, college rates, location, commute, afterschool such as sports, crime data, ELL, Special Ed and other information.
 Currently, this contains only High School data.
 Plan includes all schools.